 - Preheat your oven to 190C/170C Fan and line a 9x9inch square tin with parchment paper, and leave to the side for now.

 - Whisk/Mix the plain flour, bicarbonate, salt (if you are using) and cornflour together so its evenly distributed – leave to the side.

 - In a larger bowl, melt the butter.
 Add in the two sugars, and whisk for about 2 minutes so the sugar starts to dissolve and the mixture is smooth.

-- Add in the Egg and the Vanilla, and whisk again briefly till smooth.
+- Add in the egg and the vanilla, and whisk again briefly until smooth.
 (I used an electric whisk)

-- Add in the Dry Ingredients and the Chocolate Chips and mix with a spatula till a thick cookie dough is formed.
+- Add in the dry ingredients and the chocolate chips and mix with a spatula until a thick cookie dough is formed.

-- Press the mixture into the bottom of the tin - Bake the traybake in the oven for 18-22 minutes, until the top of the cookie bake looks ‘dry’!
+- Press the mixture into the bottom of the tin and bake the traybake in the oven for 18-22 minutes, until the top of the cookie bake looks ‘dry’!

 - Leave the cookie bake to cool for about 10 minutes, then leave to cool fully on a wire rack.
 Cut the bake into 4×4 for decent sizes, or 5×5 for smaller ones!
 Enjoy!